 Here you'll find all the venue information you need, including travel information, a map and a brief history.
 Select a show below to book tickets.

-The earliest record of a theatre sitting where the Peacock Theatre flutters its theatrical feathers today is in 1660, when a woman appeared on stage for the first time in Shakespeare’s Othello.
-But it wasn’t until 1911 that the fire-damaged original theatre was rebuilt as the magnificent 2,600-seater ‘London Opera House.
-The venue closed by 1912, and took another few years to reopen as the ‘Stoll Picture Theatre’, screening silent films with an in-house orchestra alongside occasional variety show performances.
+The Peacock Theatre fluttered its theatrical feathers today from 1660, when a woman appeared on stage for the first time in Shakespeare’s Othello.
+But it wasn’t until 1911 that the fire-damaged original theatre was rebuilt as the magnificent 2,600-seater as the London Opera House.
+The venue closed by 1912, and took another few years to reopen as the Stoll Picture Theatre, screening silent films with an in-house orchestra alongside occasional variety show performances.
 A water tank was kept under the stage in the 1930s – which held dolphins!

-The theatre had found its niche – that is, up until 1957 when it was knocked down and replaced by a boxy office block.
-As compensation, the old owners were allowed to build a modest 1000-seat theatre in the office basement almost ironically dubbed ‘The Royalty Theatre’ which opened in 1960.
-But the scaled-down venue only saw moderate success, with its novel drag shows a little too ahead of their time, and for years it was used as a TV studio for the series This is Your Life.
+The theatre had found its niche until 1957 when it was knocked down and replaced by a boxy office block.
+As compensation, the old owners were allowed to build a 1000-seat theatre in the office basement named the Royalty Theatre which opened in 1960.
+The scaled-down venue only saw moderate success, with its novel drag shows ahead of their time.

-This era ended when the London School of Economics bought the building to use as a lecture theatre, giving it the recognisable name ‘The Peacock Theatre’.
-But it only became a performance venue again when dance company Sadler’s Wells scouted it as a West End home.
+The London School of Economics bought the building to use as a lecture theatre, giving it the recognisable name the Peacock Theatre.
+It only became a performance venue when dance company Sadler’s Wells scouted it as a West End home.